elixir-makeup/makeup/CONTRIBUTING.md

 Makeup takes as argument a string representing source code, and returns some data that contains the highlighted source code.

-Currently, Makeup only supports HTML output (actually HTML + CSS + a little Javascript).
+Currently, Makeup only supports HTML output (actually HTML + CSS + a little JavaScript).
 In the future it might support other kinds of output.

 It's made up of three parts: